cljdoc/cljdoc/doc/adr/0011-use-tachyons-as-css-foundation.md

 ## Context

-A primary component of OpenBounty is a web application.
+A primary component of cljdoc is a web application.
 As part of our work on this web application we regularly need to implement new UI elements or flows to support overall product development.
 This frontend work requires usage of CSS to specify positioning, text